 Radiation and radioactivity

-exceptions usually have to do with whether a person is receiving external or
+The exceptions usually have to do with whether a person is receiving external or internal radiation.

 Internal radiation means that the radiation source is put into the body, Snyder says.
 Some examples of internal radiation are brachytherapy, in which doctors implant a seed, ribbon or wire that contains radiation in or around a tumor, the implant emits a dose of radiation to the surrounding area that kills cancer cells.
 Another example of internal radiation is radioactive iodine that is swallowed for treatment of certain thyroid conditions.